When art changes the second time you look at it: questioning what you see

 Tone Fink’s work went down well with visitors: the pictures are dabbed with acrylic paint, then painted with quartz sand, before being sanded.
 Doing so means that the acrylic paint resurfaces and as such that the ‘images shouldn’t just be looked at, but also touched,’ Angela Stief told guests, urging them to experience the texture first-hand.
 ‘For me, these kinds of touchable pictures are always something rather special; it’s exciting to be able to feel the different textures on each piece,’ one of the visitors told us, as he ran his hand over a Tone Fink picture.

 The fine and delicate work of artist Katharina Fink, which ‘jutted’ into the room, also proved to be a real talking point.
 These Indian ink drawings on paper turn into ‘cliffs’ that hang almost weightlessly on the wall as a result of the special folding technique.
-Katharina Fink’s simple work is intended to shake up society: ‘Increasing digitisation is causing us to take a back seat as people and live at such a fast pace that we hardly have any time left for our personal lives,’ Angela Stief informed the guests, on behalf of the artist.
+Katharina Fink’s simple work is intended to shake up society: ‘Increasing digitalisation is causing us to take a back seat as people and live at such a fast pace that we hardly have any time left for our personal lives,’ Angela Stief informed the guests, on behalf of the artist.
 ‘It’s the simplicity that makes the artist’s work so breathtaking,’ one lady at the event told us as she contemplated where she could put one of the pieces of art for sale in her home.

 Paper with colour geometric visualisations